1EdTech/LTI-bootcamp-python/docs/common_tasks.md

 This document covers:
 - Managing Docker containers (`up`, `stop`, `down` with volumes).
 - Updating the `hosts` file for proper domain resolution.
-- Starting the Pipenv environment and running Python code.
 - Running `npx tailwind` in watch mode to regenerate CSS.
 - Cleaning up persisted data and volumes.